AdesisNetlife/authrc/README.md

 ## FAQ

+- **Why JSON?**

+[JSON][4] is a well supported, simple and consistent format for data interchange.
+Its estricness about how the format must be defined is good in order to remove inconsiscy with data.

+`TODO`

 - **There is a plan to support another file format?**

 At the moment is only JSON format supported, however a possible new format support condidate will be `ini`.